 3 – Murano is synonymous for artistic glass making.
 It’s been 800 years since when, by State decree, all the furnaces in Venice were moved to the island.
 The techniques employed by the glass makers of the 21st century basically continue to be the same used in the Middle Ages.
 Murano glass was largely imitated by all European nations since the 16th century, and Venice strived to protect the secrets and keep up with the competition.

-4 – As a final stage, once back to Venice, we’ll explore on foot one of the best-preserved areas of Castello, the largest of the six districts (or ‘sestieri’).
+4 – During the busy tourist season, the return transfer to Venice by taxi might be shared with others.
+As a final stage, we’ll explore on foot one of the best-preserved areas of Castello, the largest of the six districts (or ‘sestieri’).
 Surrounded by magnificent buildings, sieged by an average of 25 million tourists every year, the 54,000 resident Venetians (end of 2017) enjoy lingering in beautiful squares (or ‘campi’) such as Campo san Giovanni e Paolo and go food shopping to the open-air Rialto market.